Skip to main content

 Workarounds

-- Remove or disable custom radio and checkboxgroup field types from checkout forms until patching is complete
+• Remove or disable custom radio and checkboxgroup fields from the checkout configuration to eliminate the vulnerable code path.

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.